Ke'Bryan Hayes Player Props: Pirates vs. Mets

 Ke'Bryan Hayes At The Plate

-- Hayes is batting .450 with one homer during his last outings and is on a seven-game hitting streak.

-- Hayes has picked up a hit in 37 of 57 games this season, with multiple hits 16 times.

-- In 7.0% of his games this year, he has hit a home run, and 1.6% of his trips to the dish.
+- In 6.9% of his games this season, he has hit a home run, and 1.6% of his trips to the plate.

-- Hayes has had at least one RBI in 22.8% of his games this year (13 of 57), with two or more RBI six times (10.5%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Hayes has picked up an RBI in 24.1% of his games this year, with two or more RBI in 12.1% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.